csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

 #### Ensuring the loop ends

-- If the loop condition is always true, the loop will never end, and your program will run "forever" (until you forcibly stop it, or the computer shuts down)
+- If the loop condition is always true, the loop will never end, and your program will execute "forever" (until you forcibly stop it, or the computer shuts down)

-- Obviously, if you use the value `true` for the condition, the loop will run forever, like in this example:
+- Obviously, if you use the value `true` for the condition, the loop will execute forever, like in this example:

     ```
     int number = 1;